kashaya200/super-eureka/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-TODO I'm not sure if I will be collabrating with anyone yet.
+I'm not sure if I will be collabrating with anyone yet.

 ## Do you have any questions of your own?
 If I can build on my project for last semester?